Gpayton787/gpayton787.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi I'm Greg!
 I'm currently a 3rd year at UCLA studying computer science.
-My interests include human computer interaction and applications of recent advancements in software and hardware in all domains.
-My career goal is too identify problems and solve them.
+I like to build software that solves problems and proves useful to people.
+I'm also interested in designing faster, more efficient hardware.

-In my free time I enjoy calisthentics, running, and plant-based cooking.
-Right now I'm working on getting my first muscle up.
-I'm also going to run the LA marathon in 2025.
-As for cooking, my theme is making plants the star of the show (shout out Adria from five star chef).
-I've been eating mostly plant-based for a over a year and I've never looked back.
-There are so many amazing plant-based dishes that are high in protein, full of nutrition, and taste good.
+In my free time I enjoy a few hobbies.
+To keep my mind and body healthy, I do calisthenics and running.
+At the beginning of this fall quarter I achieved my first muscle up.
+I don't like running as much, but I do it anyway, about 20 miles a week.
+When I'm not at school I cook plant-based food for my family and I. My theme is about making plant-based meals that are high in protein and TASTE GOOD.
+For example, this could be a cashew-avocado based pasta with mushroom-lentil balls.
+It sounds funny but it'll knock your socks off if you try it.